ibm-cloud-docs/cloud-object-storage/libraries/python.md

 Detailed documentation can be found at [here](https://ibm.github.io/ibm-cos-sdk-python/).

 ## Migrating from 1.x.x
 The 2.0 release of the SDK introduces a namespacing change that allows an application to make use of the original `boto3` library to connect to AWS resources within the same application or environment.
-To migrate from 1.x to 2.0 a few changes are necessary.
+To migrate from 1.x to 2.0 some changes are necessary.

   1. Update the `requirements.txt`, or from PyPI via `pip install -U ibm-cos-sdk`.
+Verify no older versions exist with `pip list | grep ibm-cos`.
   2. Update any import declarations from `boto3` to `ibm_boto3`.
+  3. If needed, reinstall the original `boto3` by updating the `requirements.txt`, or from PyPI via `pip install boto3`.

 ## Example script

-This script assumes that a service credential has been created and stored in JSON format in the same directory.
-The credential must have the following fields at minimum:
+This script assumes that a service credential is stored in JSON format in the same directory.
+The credential must have the following fields:

 ### Credential
 ```json